luuleitner/deepMTJ/README.md

 # #deepMTJ
 Automatic muscle tendon junction tracking using deep learning

+In this repository we provide the #deepMTJ Python code for annotation, training and evaluation.
+If you wish to contribute please fork the repository and open a `pull request` or simply get in touch via `christoph.leitner@tugraz.at`.
+If you just want to use our trained networks simply download them via [chriskross.org](http://www.chriskross.org/)

 ***"do, ut des" (lat.) ...if we could assist you with this code please cite our work:***

 ```